loomchild/volume-backup/README.md

     docker run -v [volume-name]:/volume --rm loomchild/volume-backup backup - |\
          ssh [receiver] docker run -i -v [volume-name]:/volume --rm loomchild/volume-backup restore -

-*Note* In case there are no traffic limitations between the hosts you can trade CPU time for bandwidth by turning off compression as shown in the example below.
+**Note**: In case there are no traffic limitations between the hosts you can trade CPU time for bandwidth by turning off compression as shown in the example below.

 For example: